FAQ

 Laundry Tip: Do NOT overfill the machine with too many clothes.
 Give them room to move around and let the dirt out.

-Angie’s Laundry List – Tips for better laundry.
+Angie’s Laundry List : The Tips for Better Laundry.

 • Use dryer balls.
 Old tennis balls work the best!
 NEVER USE DRYER SHEETS.
 They are toxic, Google it.

 • Want scent in your clothes?
-Blend your favorite essential oil with some water in a misting bottle and mist your clothes before putting them on.
-Try it on your sheets before bed, you’ll love it!
+Use wool dryer balls.
+Add several drops of your favorite high-grade essential oil to wool dryer balls or tennis balls.
+You can even blend your favorite essential oil with some water and a bit of alocohol in a misting bottle and mist your clothes before putting them on.
+Try some lavender on your sheets before bed.
+It’s like a mist of luxury.

-• Treat stains with a little Tangie laundry detergent as soon as the stain happens.
+• Treat stains with a little Tangie laundry detergent as soon as the stain happens then rub it with some Tangie Stain Remover Stick.
+Launder as usual.

 • Wanted scented laundry detergent?
-Add a few drops of your favorite high-grade essential oil.
 The aroma with NOT be in your fabrics when laundering is complete, but the soap will smell good when you open the bottle.
 Do not use fragrance oil.

 Great question, thank you for asking.
-Yes.
-I am very proud to say that Tangie is Leaping Bunny certified, Green America Business Certified and EWG rated A for our Laundry Paste.
+Yes. we are all VERY proud to say that Tangie is Leaping Bunny certified, Green America Business Certified and EWG rated A for our Laundry Paste.

 Leaping Bunny.
 Some may not be familiar with Leaping Bunny.org.
 They verify that we do no animal testing with our own products nor do the companies we source ingredients.
 They actually made us get signed letters from all our suppliers plus we have to recommit each year!
 When you see a company is Leaping Bunny certified, you can trust that it really means something, not just a “paid-for-logo” certification.